 “Well, er — that’s one way of dealing with the situation, I suppose….”

 “Or maybe I should just fill the phone with TNT,” she mused.
 “That might be easier.”

 “But why would you — oh, so they can blow up the landlord themselves?”

-“You know, Sabotabby said once, in reply to a story about you that I posted on Facebook, ‘I love how many of these stories involve you saying to him ‘Honey, that’s a really sweet thought,’ and yet still somehow manage to feature lasers and explosives.’
+“You know, Sabotabby said once, in reply to a story about you that I posted on Facebook, ‘I love how many of these stories involve you saying to her ‘Honey, that’s a really sweet thought,’ and yet still somehow manage to feature lasers and explosives.’
 I think this is another one of those…”

 “Yes!” she replied happily.
 “All my best ideas are like that!”